dustinroepsch/Emoji-Ball/README.md

 ## How do I Build?

-Emoji Ball is small enough for now that I just use [Parcel JS](https://parceljs.org/) for now.
+Emoji Ball is small enough for now that I just use [Parcel JS](https://parceljs.org/).

 ### Install Parcel JS